ruirangerfan/rethinking_road_reconstruction_pothole_detection/README.md

 ## Road Pothole 3D Geometry Reconstruction Dataset:

 In our [previous work](https://www.ruirangerfan.com/pdf/tip2018_fan.pdf), the accuracy of the reconstructed 3D road surface was evaluated using three sample models printed with a MakerBot Replicator 2 Desktop 3D Printer.
 This is an indirect way!
-Therefore, in this work, we evaluated the accuracy of reconstructed road potholes in a straightforward way.
+Therefore, in this work, we evaluated the accuracy of the reconstructed road potholes in a straightforward way.

 We first poured enough gypsum plaster into a pothole and dug the gypsum mold out, when it became dry and hardened.
-An example of the gypsum mold is shown below:
+Then, we used a [BQ Ciclop 3D laser scanner](https://www.amazon.com/Ciclop-Scanner-Kit-Advanced-Laser/dp/B014G8GMEO) (assembled and calibrated by ourselves).
+We provide the materials regarding the assembly and calibration of a BQ Ciclop 3D laser scanner in [laser_scanner](./laser_scanner) folder.
+An example of our used laser scanner and the obtained gypsum mold is shown below:
 <p align="center">
 <img src='./figs/laser_scanner.jpg' width=500px>
 </p>